H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 - **Internal summaries**
   - On a regular cadence, jobs request concise descriptions of recent activity, drawing on logs, introspective records, and semantic memory.
-  - A language model synthesizes a short account that can be stored back into an introspective or `research_history`-like layer.
+  - A language model synthesizes a short account that can be stored back into an introspective or history-like layer.

 - **External updates**
   - Some narratives may be prepared for external channels (for example, reports or social posts), subject to additional filters and constraints.